Hansen-chen/openjdk_interpreter_performance_test/README.md

 benchmark causes error:
 batik

-Run all 13 benchmarks once to approximate teh performance.
+Run all 13 benchmarks once to approximate the performance.

 # Result
 If we eliminate the largest and smallest results, cpp interpreter's performance is around 80% ~ 103% to template interpreter's performance